wo-language/wo/justifications.md

 }
 ```

-It's basically an enhanced for loop. `range` isn't used anywhere else, and it's not like you can assign a variable as a range.
-I think they needed `range` because `i, v := nums` alone is misleading since that doesn't actually return the index and value, but we can just get around that by doing what Java did back when I was a baby:
+It's similar to an enhanced for loop. `range` isn't used anywhere else, and it's not like you can assign a variable as a range.
+I think they needed `range` because `i, v := nums` alone is misleading since "`nums`" doesn't actually return the index and value like that, but we can just get around that by doing what Java did back when I was a baby:

 ```go
 for i, v : nums {
     sum += v
 }
 ```

-as `:` is given a new meaning.
+`:` is given a new meaning to be able to avoid giving `:=` inconsistent meanings.

-Note that this will use the **value** by default for a single variable
+This will also use the **value** by default for a single variable

-`for value : nums {}`
+`for num : nums {}`

 In Go, when there is a single variable declared, it is for the index

 `for index := range nums {}`

+I think "range" is used to signify that it's the indices we are dealing with.

-I see this as "memorized information"; it's arbitrary.
-There's no way of knowing whether it's "for the indices in the range of a collection" or "for the values in the range of a collection" without seeing it before.
-Since people are used to that way, switching it could be confusing, but I don't really want to rely on something like that when my goal is to offer an alternative design.
-Additionally, `for value : values` is the common pattern seen in other languages anyway, so it shouldn't really be surprising that `for i : values` isn't actually the index when taken out of the context of Go.
+Since people are used to it being with index, switching it could be confusing, but I don't really want to rely on something like that when my goal is to offer an alternative design.
+It's a different syntax, however, so it shouldn't be too surprising.

-I chose to make it the **value** by default as it would be more common and intuitive as one seems to want to ignore the index by nature of using the enhanced "for an item *in* items", possibly opting for a traditional `for i = 0; i < len; i++` otherwise, or just using `for i, _ : values {}` for access to the index.
+I chose to make it the **value** by default as it would be more common and intuitive as one seems to want to ignore the index by nature of using the enhanced "for an item *in* items".

-- That could be problematic when frequently using this when trying to modify arrays or slices by their index, so range could be kept to mean "range of indices over"
+`range` could be kept to mean "range of indices over".
+Otherwise, `range` will be removed.

+Other options are the traditional `for var i = 0; i < len; i++` or just using `for i, _ : values {}` for access to the index.

+`for i : range values {} // indices`

+At that point, I don't see why range should be a reserved word, while something like `for i : range(values) {}` or `for i : values.range() {}` could just be the pattern used.

+Not that a native implementation could do something different, but of course `values.range()` is just `[]uint{0, 1, ..., len(values)}`, which can also function as a general utility function.

+In the end, I don't think there is a point in keeping the `range` keyword as its use is way too niche for something that a helper function could do.
+Although I don't intend to follow the exact same design reasons, this does follow the idea of "removing unnecessary complexity".

 ### Ternary